GatorSethBarber/SoftwareEngineeringGroup24/Sprint3.md

 4. As a signed in user, I want to have a cookie to keep me signed in.

 # What We Accomplished
+What we accomplished is described below.
+As can be seen, we accomplished all the user stories except for the third one.
+However, this user story is more closely related, and can be more easily tested, with additional functionality in the next sprint.

 ## Front End
 * Modified log-in system to use cookies to save user data after logging in